h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 ### Responsibility in AI and Machine Learning

-The explainability and interpretability in the machine learning space has grown a tremendous amount since we first developed Driverless AI, with that in mind it is important to frame the larger context in which our interpretability toolkit falls within.
-It is also worth noting that since this first training was developed, the push toward regulation, oversight, and auditing of ML models and the companies who deploy them has moved rapidly, making these techniques critical requirements for firms looking to make artificial intelligence a part of their companies operations going forward.
-There have been many recent developments globally, which we have linked below, but the consistent themes seen are fairness, transparency, explainability, interpretability, privacy and security.
-We have defined a handful of these terms below.
+Explainability and interpretability in the machine learning space have grown tremendously since we first developed Driverless AI.
+With that in mind, it is important to frame the larger context in which our interpretability toolkit falls.
+It is worth noting that since this first training was developed, the push towards regulation, oversight, and auditing of ML models has increased.
+As a result, **interpretability**  has become a critical requirement for firms looking to make artificial intelligence a part of their operations.
+There have been many recent developments globally, which we have linked below, but the consistent themes are fairness, transparency, explainability, interpretability, privacy, and security.

+As the field has evolved, many definitions and concepts have come into the mainstream; below, we outline H2O.ai’s respective definitions & understanding around the factors that make up Responsible Artificial Intelligence.

 ![task-2-venn-diagram](assets/task-2-venn-diagram.jpg)